 What does it mean to the common layman of Afghanistan?
 And how is the future looking for women and girls?
 The Taliban is known to have extreme views on the chastity and dignity of women.

-Unfortunately, human rights are going to have to be pushed down to the second spot in the list of troubles.
 According to the UN refugee agency (UNHCR), around 200,000 Afghans have been internally displaced in 2021 alone.
 18 million people are in extreme need of aid and assistance to survive.
 Over 10 million people are suffering from acute malnutrition.
 Over 50% of the children under the age of five are suffering from hunger.

 This is a country that has been going through a war crisis since 1978.
 Many authors have taken it upon themselves to let the world know their stories.
 Here are some such writers and their books to help you understand the past as well as the current situation in Afghanistan.